evildmp/BrachioGraph/docs/explanation/hardware.rst

   motors from different manufacturers in this class, that weigh about 9g and have approximately 180 degrees rotation.
 * *Futaba S3001* motors, which are larger, more powerful and more accurate, worked well and produced even better results.
+* *Miuzei SG90 9G* is another small cheap model that has performed well.

 Note that while more powerful motors produce better results, they will also draw more current and your Raspberry Pi may struggle to meet the demand.